seeratawan01/fullview.js/README.md

 Check out the complete working [Menu Example](https://codepen.io/someone1218/pen/jOWmppP)

 ### Attributes added by fullview.js
-fullView.js adds few attibutes including clasees and HTML5 `data` attribute in different elements to keep a record of the status of the webpage:
+fullView.js adds few attibutes including classes and HTML5 `data` attribute in different elements to keep a record of the status of the webpage:
 -   `active` is added the current visible section.
 -   `active` is added to the current navbar element (if using the `navbar` option).
 -  `data-scroll` attribute is added to the menu items and dots